tuftsieeehkn/ece-resources/tutorials/markdown.md

 - Item one
 - Item two
 - Item three
+    - A nested item!
 ```
 And displayed like this:
 - Item one
 - Item two
 - Item three
+  - A nested item!

 ## Code
 As you have probably noticed, I've been inserting code snippets throughout this document. `Inline code formatting` is done with a `` `backtick on both sides` ``.